 Martin, JH, RM Gordon, and SE Fitzwater.
 1991.
 The case for iron.
 Limnol.
 Oceanogr.
 36:1793-1802

 In 2008, the Board initiated a new award for Excellence in Education to recognize excellence in teaching and mentoring in the fields of limnology and oceanography.
 This award is targeted toward aquatic scientists at any stage in their careers and will be presented to the candidate who best exemplifies the highest standards of excellence in education.
+While this award is intended for individuals, under exceptional circumstances the Awards Committee may consider a pair/team.
 The Ramón Margalef Award for Excellence in Education was first presented in 2009 and will be presented annually.
 Margalef's biography was compiled by Dr. Francesc Peters and published in the March 2010 issue of the Limnology and Oceanography Bulletin.

 The Victoria J. Bertics Memorial Award for Aquatic Science recognizes ASLO members who could not fulfill their career potential because of early death or disability.
 Initiated in 1987, the Award was originally called the ASLO Citation for Scientific Excellence, but was renamed in honor of Victoria Bertics, a brilliant young scientist whose career was sadly curtailed by illness.
 Nominees can be any career stage and have, in the past, ranged from post-doctoral fellows to senior scientists.